 When you arrive at a first responder PTSD treatment program, you will receive a medical evaluation which will determine if you need to attend a detox program in Ohio.
 Detoxification is designed to give your body a chance to try and get to a sober state safely.
 Detoxing can lead to serious health complications depending on what you are addicted to, how much you consume, and how long you have been using.

 Detox programs typically have a team of medical staff available to monitor you while you go through the withdrawal process.
-Programs know that this can be an uncomfortable, and sometimes painful, process.
-The medical staff will work with you to try and ease your symptoms if possible.
+Programs know this can be an uncomfortable, and sometimes painful, process.
+The medical staff will work with you to try and ease your symptoms, if possible.
 Being in a safe, supportive, and compassionate environment can make a significant difference in this process.
 Detox programs typically last one week.

 After a detoxification program, you would then be able to begin your treatment in an Ohio inpatient rehab program.
 Treatment programs tend to avoid having you engage in too much therapy during detox because your withdrawal symptoms could interfere with your ability to fully engage in treatment.